-My entry to UX came while working at a nonprofit children's blindness prevention program, of all places.
+My entry to UX came while working at a nonprofit children's blindness prevention program.
 A shiny new database, custom-built for my team, was delivered to us with every feature on our wish list.

-I'm interested in technology use in social spaces, humanitarian initiatives and designing products that help people become better.
-In the free time I don't have until my graduation in September 2018, you won't find me tending my verdant collection of large tropical plants, watching movies with my family, or swooning over mid-century interiors.
+I'm interested in technology use in social spaces, clever responsive design and designing non-addictive digital products that help people become better.
+In my free time, you’ll find me tending my verdant collection of large tropical plants, watching movies with my family, or swooning over mid-century interiors.